 How many pockets does a good cart bag have?

 A quality cart bag should have at least 10 pockets.
 The minimum useful set: insulated cooler pocket, velour-lined valuables pocket, rangefinder pocket, two full-length apparel pockets (for rain gear), and dedicated accessory pockets for balls, tees, and gloves.
-The Sun Mountain C-130 hits 13 pockets, which covers every real-world need without forcing you to triage what you leave at home.
+Premium cart bags hit 13–14 pockets, which covers every real-world need without forcing you to triage what you leave at home.

 Can I use a cart bag on a push cart?

 Yes — cart bags work on both riding carts and push carts.
 The important thing is the attachment system.
-Look for a bag with a strap channel or Smart Strap System that seats the bag low on the cart frame and doesn't shift during the round.
-The C-130's Smart Strap System works equally well on riding carts and push carts.
+Look for a bag with a dedicated strap channel or Smart Strap-style system that seats the bag low on the cart frame and doesn't shift during the round.
+The best bags lock securely whether you're on a riding cart or a push cart.

 What's a good weight for a cart bag?

 Under 7.5 lbs empty is the benchmark for a quality cart bag.
 Some bags with 14-way dividers and full pocket layouts creep toward 8.5–9 lbs empty, which is noticeable when loading and unloading.
-The C-130 comes in under 7.5 lbs despite its 13-pocket layout — that's genuinely good engineering.
+Look for bags that hit the full feature set while staying under this threshold.

 Ready to Upgrade Your Bag?